 Rebuilding a Transmission on Your Own?

-The last thing you want to do while rebuilding a transmission is to remove it carelessly.
+The last thing you want to do while rebuilding a transmission is to remove the transmission carelessly.
 Transmissions have a variety of similar-looking parts that, if removed without paying attention, can become easily confused with other parts.
 More than likely, you will have to remove the entire engine block from your vehicle before you remove the transmission from the engine.
 In addition, you will need to remove the torque converter and the transmission oil pan.
-While this may sound like a daunting task, it is possible for a novice with the right direction and determination.
+While this may sound like a daunting task, it is possible for a novice mechanic who possesses the right direction, instructions and determination.

 Contact My Transmission Experts and let a pro handle the job for you.